‘Silk Road’ the Play Seeks Bitcoin Funding for Edinburgh Fringe Debut

 A play based on the story of notorious online black market Silk Road will debut at the Edinburgh Festival in August.
 Like its online namesake, the production will be funded by bitcoin.

-The play, entitled 'Silk Road’, sets the Dread Pirate Roberts (DPR) story in the north of England, and is reportedly based on writer Alex Oates' interviews with real-life website vendors.
+, entitled 'Silk Road’, sets the Dread Pirate Roberts (DPR) story in the north of England, and is reportedly based on writer Alex Oates' interviews with real-life website vendors.

 It's a one-man play told through the eyes of DPR – who has still not been definitely identified – as he encounters both new online and economic realities, and the more traditional characters inhabiting them.